ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

 * term = [' 36 months', ' 60 months']
 * grade = ['B', 'A', 'C', 'D', 'E', 'F', 'G']

-Once you are happy with the ressults you can run agian this files in either case  for making predictions in a new console window inside the project folder.
+Once you are happy with the ressults you can run again these files in either case for making predictions in a new console window inside the project folder.

-I would like to give a special "thank-you" to all my colagues, as I recieved a warm collaboration from them all during the procces of building my project.
+I would like to give a special "thank-you" to all my colleagues, as I recieved a warm collaboration from them all during the procces of building my project.
 I also thank for your future and sincere feedback to keep improving my habilities at this beatifull work.